sarathcrajeevan/ai-zoology-drug-dev/6_main_notes/Intruduction to cells.md

 4
-each monomer in a single DNA strand consist of two parts a sugar with phosphate group    attached to it
+each monomer in a single [[DNA]] strand consist of two parts a sugar with phosphate group    attached to it

+DNA is the information store for hereditary

+templated polymerization is the way in which the information is copied through out the living world

+### All cells transcribe portions of their DNA into RNA molecules

+to carry out the information bearing property the DNA must be doing